 Our Child Care activities in Nellore, Andhra Pradesh, approx. 150 km north of Chennai, started in 1983 with the running of a home for orphaned and destitute boys.
 Over the past 30 years, hundreds of lives have been changed to a meaningful existence.
 Initially, a Dutch businessman gave funds for the spacious building and compound, later the children received their support from Inter-Mission Germany and Inter-Mission UK.
-The home can comfortably accommodate up to 150 boys, however, we are more concerned about meeting the individual needs rather than numbers.
+The home had up to 70 boys living in comfortable accommodation, and much care is always taken to meet the individual needs of the children.

 For a number of years in the 1990/2000’s a training centre was added and became a training ground for boys of the home and others from Nellore and further afield in Andhra Pradesh.
 Computer classes, tailoring courses and – on another nearby location – carpentry training was offered and hundreds of young men and women been trained and equipped.